-A new real-time Akimbo online workshop with Seth Godin for creatives who want to be heard.
+A proven, powerful real-time Akimbo online workshop created by Seth Godin for creatives who want to be heard.

 Because it’s not your hobby.

 You’re not a cog in the system.
 You’re a creative professional.
 And being a creative is a calling.